Murphydbuffalo/hyp/README.md

 ```

 ## Authorization
-Hyp runs HTTP Basic Auth on the `ExperimentsController` in the production environment.
-Be sure to set the `HYP_USERNAME` and `HYP_PASSWORD`
-environment variables, which will be the credentials required to log in.
+Hyp runs HTTP Basic Auth on the `ExperimentsController` in the production and staging environments.
+Be sure to set the `HYP_USERNAME` and `HYP_PASSWORD` environment variables, which will be the credentials required to log in.

 ## The Math
 Coming soon!